mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

 ```

 ## Terraform Modules
-Modules<sup>[4]</sup> are containers for multiple resources that are used together.
-A module consists of a collection of .tf and/or .tf.json files kept together in a directory.
+Modules[<sup>[4]</sup>](#external-references) are containers for multiple resources that are used together.
+A module consists of a collection of .tf and/or .tf.json files kept together in a folder.

 Modules are the main way to package and reuse resource configurations with Terraform.

 We will refactor the project to use nested modules.
-We will create one module for our terrahouse and two nested modules, one for the storage resources and one for the content delivery resources.
+We will create one module for our 'terrahouse' and two nested modules, one for the storage resources and one for the content delivery resources.

 ```
 $ project root/